jennfshr/vnc2hpc/README.md

 <details>
   <summary markdown="span">Expand for details on finding the install path on MacOS</summary>

 Install the viewer you prefer whichever way you desire to install it.
-The criticl part is knowing the path to the vncviewer executable.
+The critical part is knowing the path to the vncviewer executable.

 There are a couple options for finding this, for instance, on a Mac/Linux system you can use the find command on the command line.